opsschool/curriculum/networking_201.rst

 telnet
 ------

-While telnet daemons are a big no-no in the wild (unencrypted traffic), the telnet client utility is great for verifying other daemons are responding.
+While telnet daemons are a big no-no in the wild (unencrypted traffic), the telnet client utility can be used to test whether TCP connections can be made on the specified port.
-For example, you can verify HTTP is running on port 80 by connecting via telnet:
+For example, you can verify a TCP connection to port 80 by connecting via telnet:

 .. code-block:: console